 EEUK is governed by a Board of Directors elected by EEUK Associates on behalf of their Member Organisation.
 The Board of Directors is EEUK’s overall decision-making body which delegates day -to-day decision making to an Executive Committee formed of the EEUK President, Vice-President, Finance Director and President Elect or Past President, supported by EEUK’s Operations Team.
 Each of EEUK’s main areas of activity is supported by a Sub-committee of the Board made up of EEUK Directors and Associates, and the longer-term direction setting of EEUK is informed by an Advisory Council composed of representatives of its Member Institutions as well as EEUK Honorary Fellows, Fellows, past Directors, and strategic partners.
 This structure is summarised below.

 This committee is responsible for overseeing all of EEUK’s activity to develop and support policy, commission and review research, and collect and report on the impact of enterprise education.
 Members of the committee with help to organise and allocate our Enterprise Education and Research Project Fund (EERPF) as well as oversee our Communities of Interest and Special Interest Groups around key policy and research areas.
-There are four places on the committee for EEUK Associates, and four vacancies currently.
+There are four places on the committee for EEUK Associates.

 Nominations and Representation Committee

 This committee supports the election of EEUK Directors and the appointment of EEUK Associates to the Advisory Council and the Board’s Sub-committees.
 It is also responsible for monitoring equality, diversity and inclusion across the organisation and its committees.
-There are four places on the committee for EEUK Associates and four vacancies currently.
+There are four places on the committee for EEUK Associates.

 Governance and Risk Committee

 As well as supporting the governance of EEUK and overseeing its financial performance, this committee is responsible for the environmental impact of our organisation and activities, and the relationships we have with strategic partners.
 Members will also be involved with business development activity to support the growth of EEUK.
-There are three places on this committee for EEUK Associates and three vacancies currently.
+There are three places on this committee for EEUK Associates.

 Practice and Professional Development Committee

 The EEUK Fellowship, our Enterprise Exchange and Fast Track events as well as our Richard Beresford Bursaries and ETC Toolkit are the responsibility of this committee.
 Members will be involved in promoting, organising, and evaluating these headline activities, ensuring they are accessible and effective at developing the professional practice of our community.
-There are four places on this committee for EEUK Associates and four vacancies currently.
+There are four places on this committee for EEUK Associates.

 Conference Steering Committee